Rik Mayall: 2010–2014

-In April 2010, Motivation Records released Mayall's England Football anthem "Noble England" for the 2010 FIFA World Cup which he recorded with producer Dave Loughran at Brick Lane Studios in London.
+In April 2010, Motivation Records released Mayall's football anthem "Noble England" for the 2010 FIFA World Cup which he recorded with producer Dave Loughran at Brick Lane Studios in London.
 The release, on 26 April, was designed to coincide with St George's Day and the baptism of Shakespeare.
-On the track, Mayall performs an adapted speech from Shakespeare's Henry V. In June 2010, the official BBC Match of the Day compilation CD (2010 Edition) was released by Sony/Universal featuring Noble England.
+On the track, Mayall performs an adapted speech from Shakespeare's Henry V. In June 2010, the BBC Match of the Day compilation CD (2010 Edition) was released by Sony/Universal featuring "Noble England".
 After Mayall's death in 2014, a campaign led by Jon Morter began to get "Noble England" to No. 1 during the 2014 FIFA World Cup.
-It rapidly climbed the official charts in the United Kingdom and reached No. 7.
+It rapidly climbed the charts in the United Kingdom and reached No. 7.

 In September 2010, an audiobook, narrated by Mayall, Cutey and the Sofaguard was released by Digital Download.
 The book was written by Chris Wade and released by Wisdom Twins Books.
-In the same month, Mayall played the voice of Roy's Dad and recorded five episodes of animation In November 2010, Mayall provided narrative for five different characters for CDs accompanying children's books published by Clickety Books.
+In the same month, Mayall played the voice of Roy's Dad and recorded five episodes of animation.
+In November 2010, Mayall provided narrative for five different characters for CDs accompanying children's books published by Clickety Books.
 The books aid speech and language development by bombarding the child with troublesome sound targets.
 He recorded introductions and narratives for the titles.

 On 5 March 2011, Mayall appeared on Let's Dance for Comic Relief in which he came on stage and attacked Ade Edmondson with a frying pan during his performance of The Dying Swan ballet.
 Edmondson mentioned backstage that it was the first time in eight years they had done something like that together and claimed Mayall had left with a small bump on his head.
 It would be the last time the duo performed together in public.

 In April 2011, Mayall again revived the character of Alan B'Stard to make an appearance in a satirical television advertisement for the No2AV campaign prior to the 2011 voting reform referendum in the UK.
 The character is shown being elected under the alternative vote system, then using his newly gained position of power to renege on his campaign promises.
 In his personal life, Rik Mayall did not support the alternative vote.
 In May 2011 Mayall became the eponymous 'Bombardier' in a TV advertising campaign for Bombardier Bitter in the UK.
 The adverts landed broadcaster Dave in trouble with Ofcom when they were found to breach the Ofcom code for linking alcohol with sexual attractiveness or success.